"

 7. Environmental factors

-Environmental factors, such as pollution and harsh weather conditions, can also contribute to the development of wrinkles and other signs of aging.
+Environmental factors, such as pollution and harsh weather conditions, can also contribute to the development of wrinkles and other signs of ageing.
 This is because exposure to these factors can damage the skin and lead to a loss of skin firmness and elasticity.
 Some common examples of environmental factors that can contribute to the formation of wrinkles include:

-8. Makeup can cause aging
+8. Makeup can cause ageing

 For example, some makeup products, such as powders and foundations, can settle into fine lines and wrinkles, making them appear more noticeable.
 Additionally, the use of heavy or oil-based makeup products can clog pores and contribute to the development of acne, which can cause scarring and premature aging of the skin.